-Sooner or later, we are going to have to face the fact that we are living in an entirely fictitious financial universe founded on — well, nothing.
-The entire European financial system is full of hot air.
-Sooner or later, the hot air balloon that is our financial sector will have to deflate.
+Sooner or later, we are going to have to face the fact that we are living in an entirely fictitious financial universe founded on hot air — and the hot air balloon we’re riding on will have to deflate at some point.
 The only question is whether it will do so before or after landing.

 Even if all the hurdles are crossed successfully, the second bailout is passed and Greece survives the summer, the exact same problems are going to resurface at some point next year.
 Sooner or later, the economic and social consequences of austerity will force Greece to default, either through fiscal collapse or through political revolution.

 Of course, the increasing likelihood of the former greatly increases the likelihood of the latter.
 And so, in a fascinating development that the mainstream media have almost entirely failed to pick up on so far, the EU’s neoliberal answer to the crisis has unexpectedly produced the greatest hurdle of all: Syntagma Square.